gatsbyjs/gatsby/docs/docs/schema-input-gql.md

 title: Inferring Input Filters
 ---

-> This page isn't up to date with the latest [schema customization changes](/docs/schema-customization).
+> This documentation isn't up to date with the latest [schema customization changes](/docs/schema-customization).
 >
 > Outdated areas are:
 >